jina-ai/discoart/README.md

 👼 **Available to all**: fully optimized for Google Colab *free tier*!
 Perfect for those who don't own GPU by themselves.

-💯 **Best-in-class**: top-notch code quality, aim for correctness; include bug-fixes and feature improvements over original DD5.x.
+💯 **Best-in-class**: top-notch code quality, correctness-first; include bug fixes and feature improvements over original DD5.x.

 🎨 **Focus on create not code**: one-liner `create()` with a Pythonic interface, autocompletion in IDE, and powerful features.
 Fetch real-time results anywhere anytime, no more worry on session outrage on Google Colab.
 Set initial state easily for more efficient parameter exploration.